kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Cumulative flow diagram

-- Track how much work is been done across dates
+- Track how much work has been done across dates

 ## Release reports

 - Releases are used for tracking long-term and dynamic projects
 - Features span multiple sprints

-## Milestone vs Epics
+## Milestone vs. Epics

 - Epics are larger initiatives
   - Contain issues related to the same subject